event4u-app/data-helpers/OPTIONAL_DEPENDENCIES.md

 - ✅ Full Eloquent Model support with database functionality
 - ✅ Full Arrayable interface support

+**Use this option when:**

+- You're working in a Laravel project
+- You need to work with Laravel Collections or Eloquent Models

 ### Option 3: With Symfony/Doctrine Support (Recommended for Symfony Projects)

 ```bash